Why Are There So Many Knobs in Audio Software?

 I can see ultimately someone crafting a better UI, sure, what can't be improved?
 But the UI controls have a lot of org

-Aim is to bind s/w interface to MIDI controllers (Score:3)
+Aim is to bind s/w interface to MIDI controllers (Score:5, Informative)

 Musicians and enthusiasts who use music creation software usually know very well why their software tools have an interface that depicts music hardware, so I'm a bit puzzled why it's a mystery to the author of TFA.